Exploring the Tombs of the Kings in Paphos, Cyprus.

 This half day city tour is an ideal choice, as It covers Tombs of the Kings, as well as the other archaeological sites in the city.

-You will discover the vast ancient past of the city of Paphos with an expert tour guide.
+You will discover some interesting facts about the vast ancient past of the city of Paphos with an expert tour guide.

 I love the fact that the logistics of this tour are all covered in the price, including entrance tickets, and return transport to and from your hotel.